Siege of Wardour Castle: Second siege

 Two brothers, identified by the historian F. T. R. Edgar as Captain Henry Bowyer and Lieutenant Francis Bowyer, had command of two troops of dragoons patrolling the area around the castle to defend against any sorties made by the garrison.
 In late October 1643, Lord Hopton planned to recapture Wardour for the Royalists, but was forced to change his plans after the Royalist capture of Winchester and his support in the Hampshire and Sussex campaigns was required.
 He was able to send reinforcements to the Bowyer brothers, Sir Charles Vavasour's infantry regiment.
 Ludlow's memoirs recount an approach by Captain Christopher Bowyer, who he says commanded the Royalist forces around the castle.
 Bowyer tightened the blockade of the garrison, and demanded again that it surrender, threatening that more troops and artillery were on their way.
 Ludlow refused, and another member of the Parliamentarian garrison, Captain Bean, shot Bowyer in the heel.
 Bowyer died of the infected wound a couple of days later.

 By mid to late November, Hopton met with Lord Arundell and Vavasour at Fonthill, where he learnt that Vavasour's regiment were mutinous.
 After hanging the ringleaders, Hopton requisitioned the regiment to join him in Winchester, and left a 300-strong infantry regiment led by Colonel George Barnes to maintain the siege.
 Barnes tightened the siege, keeping soldiers "within pistol-shot of it [the castle] night and day".
 Provisions within the castle began to run out; the well was dry by each evening, and they began slaughtering their horses for food.
 In December, Hopton sent Sir Francis Dodington with further reinforcements to aid in capturing the castle, including an engineer and some miners with him from the Mendip Hills.
-Dodington was a wealthy land-owner from Somerset, who had according to the historian Michael J. French, had "an unenviable reputation for ruthlessness and brutality".
+Dodington was a wealthy land-owner from Somerset who, according to the historian Michael J. French, had had "an unenviable reputation for ruthlessness and brutality".